narf9995/Mausritter/game-jam/Dungeon.md

 ### Area 2
 There are 4d3+2 interconnected underwater tunnels the players can fit through (with countless number of cracks & crevices branching off that are too small for a *mouse* to fit through).
-There are also tunnels larger than mouse-size, but their currents are too great to traverse controllably & will contain larger, deadlier creatures.
-They are best avoided by mice.
+There are also tunnels larger than mouse-size, but their currents are too powerful & will contain larger, deadlier creatures.

 - **Some tunnels are deadends**, while **others go off for miles** into distant areas of the greater megadungeon complex.
 The scale of this tunnel system is **nigh incomprehensible to mice**.
 - These tunnels are just **barely large enough for single-file traffic** & are considered a "squeeze" in caving terms.